huggingface/diffusers/docs/source/en/using-diffusers/lcm.md

 From the [official website](https://latent-consistency-models.github.io/):

-> LCMs can be distilled from any pre-trained Stable Diffusion (SD) in only 4,000 training steps (~32 A100 GPU Hours) for generating high quality 768 x 768 resolution images in 2~4 steps or even one step , significantly accelerating text-to-image generation.
+> LCMs can be distilled from any pre-trained Stable Diffusion (SD) in only 4,000 training steps (~32 A100 GPU Hours) for generating high quality 768 x 768 resolution images in 2~4 steps or even one step, significantly accelerating text-to-image generation.
 We employ LCM to distill the Dreamshaper-V7 version of SD in just 4,000 training iterations.

 For a more technical overview of LCMs, refer to [the paper](https://huggingface.co/papers/2310.04378).